bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

     price: 6000
   [root@ ~]#

 Perfect.
-It is time to play with groups, before comming back to variables to work on variables precedence.
+It is time to play with groups, before coming back to variables to work on variables precedence.

 Configuring groups
 ------------------